South Korea: In a first, self-driving bus trial begins in Seoul

 The objective of the company was to make the technology affordable, secure, and easily adaptable to numerous types of vehicles in the future, such as delivery trucks.

-For the time being, the bus will autonomously navigate a brief 3.4-kilometer (2.1-mile) circle in central Seoul under the tight supervision of a safety driver.
+For the time being, the bus will autonomously navigate a brief 3.4-kilometre (2.1-mile) circle in central Seoul under the tight supervision of a safety driver.
 The trip takes around 20 minutes.

 Also watch | South Korea Truckers Strike: President Yoon warns of crackdown on truckers